 "This semester we're designing a dance school on Broadway & Houston St. that needs to include a theatre, studios, and office spaces."

 That’s autonomy with constraints.
 A design problem can be interpreted in an infinite amount of ways.
 Since everyone shares basic constraints, the students benefit by seeing how others wrestle with the same problem.
 This also makes it competitive.

-In courses, students hand in assignments that get scored privately.
+In school, students hand in assignments that get scored privately.
 A grade is a representation of someone’s ability to solve a narrow set of tasks.
-In studio, students present objects that get evaluated publicly.
+In studio, students present something that get evaluated publicly.
 Considering the visual nature of architecture, someone can gauge the caliber of your work within seconds.

 I had one professor who would ask students to leave their study models on a center table when they arrived to class.
 When the teacher showed up he would arrange the models in a line ranked from most to least interesting.
 Judgement day!
 He wouldn't know who made which model.
 Students wouldn't even get to explain their intent during the ranking process.
 There was this shared belief that the work should speak for itself.

 "Do you think Rem Koolhas stands outside of the Seattle Public Library and hands out pamphlets on why he made design decisions?!"

 There was something vulnerable about having your work publicly critiqued.
 A model was more than a slapped together sculpture of cardboard and glue.
 It was an encapsulation of your ideas, skills, knowledge, and thought process.
 But consistent critiques taught everyone not to take feedback personally.
 It became a ritual to huddle around a table for hours with a professor to engage with each other’s work.